-- Items may be checked out for two weeks and may be renewed for two additional two-week periods (unless another patron has put an item on hold.
+- Items may be checked out for two weeks and may be renewed for two additional two-week periods (unless the items have been reserved by another patron).
 A student is limited to 10 items overall and 5 items per subject.

 - Embracing the college's "open door" policy, the library's collection and most of its services are open to members of the community with Alabama-issued driver's licenses or Alabama-issued ID cards.
 Non-students' library cards are good for a period of two years and can be renewed.
 Adult community users (age 19 and above) are limited to five items at a time.
 Community members below age 19 are limited to two items at a time.
 All library rules and regulations apply to non-students.
 There is a $2.00 charge for the replacement of a lost library card.

 - A fine of ten cents per day is charged for overdue items.
 No fine in excess of $5.00 per item will be charged.
 When the library is closed, items may be returned in the outside drop near the main entrance.

 - With permission of a librarian, students may use non-circulating materials for classroom presentations.

 - Students and/or library patrons who owe fines to the library or who have failed to return items they have checked out will forfeit their library privileges until their records are cleared.
 Students who have delinquent library records will not be able to receive a copy of their transcripts until their library records are cleared.

 Reports and Publications

 What's New in the Library (December 2018) What's New in the Library (November 2018)

 Annual Report of the NACC Learning Resources Center (2017-2018) Annual Report of the NACC Learning Resources Center (2016-2017)